-A series of bombings and attacks claimed by the radical Islamist group Boko Haram has left at least 100 dead ‘dead in bomb blasts’ and many more injured in northern Nigeria’s largest city, witnesses and the Red Cross have said.
+A series of bombings and attacks claimed by the radical Islamist group Boko Haram has left at least 100 dead ‘dead in bomb blasts’ and much more injured in northern Nigeria’s largest city, witnesses and the Red Cross have said.

 Gunfire continued to echo through some areas of Kano on Saturday, despite a strict curfew imposed on Friday night which will remain in place until further notice, local officials said.
 Death tolls from Friday’s violence, which targeted police and state offices, varied widely as new information was gathered.

-“Many agencies are involved in the evacuation of corpses from the streets,” a Nigerian Red Cross spokesman said on Saturday, under condition of anonymity because he was not authorised to speak publicly, following Friday night’s attacks.
+“Many agencies are involved in the evacuation of corpses from the streets,” a Nigerian Red Cross spokesman said on Saturday, under the condition of anonymity because he was not authorised to speak publicly, following Friday night’s attacks.

 “From our tally, we have 121 so far,” dead in the bomb blasts, he said.

-Maude Gwadabe, a journalist in Kano, told Al Jazeera by phone that he had seen at least 140 bodies were found dead in bomb blast.
+Maude Gwadabe, a journalist in Kano, told Al Jazeera by phone that he had seen at least 140 bodies were found dead in the bomb blast.

 Gwadabe said the disparity was due to confusion in the aftermath of Friday’s attacks and that victims had been taken to different hospitals, homes and treatment clinics.